|Reception Places 2020|

 |Visiting Cathedral Primary School|

-We will be holding Parent Tours every Wednesday morning from September to January (with a some exceptions), these MUST be booked in advance.
-The tours starts at 9.10am and will be finished by 9.50am.
-Please let us know which Wednesday you would like to book and how many of you will be attending as we only have limited places.
+We hold Parent Tours every Wednesday between September and January (with a some exceptions), these MUST be booked in advance as places are limited.
+The tour starts at 9.20am and will be finished by 10.00am.

 - Complete the common application form (CAF) via your home local authority by the specified deadline selecting Cathedral Primary School as a preference.
 It is not necessary to complete any supplementary information forms to the school.